MatthewGCampbell/ESPHomeRoombaComponent/README.md

 # Roomba Component for ESPHome

 #THIS IS JUST FORK FROM GREAT COMPONNENT https://github.com/mannkind/ESPHomeRoombaComponent AND ALL CREDITS GOES TO THE AUTHOR.
-I JUST UPDATED THE INSTRUCTIONS AND EXAMPLES SINCE SOME THINGS IN ORIGINAL DOCUMENTATION HAVE ERRORS AND SOME NEEDS TO BE UPDATED.
+I JUST UPDATED THE INSTRUCTIONS AND EXAMPLES SINCE SOME THINGS IN ORIGINAL DOCUMENTATION HAVE ERRORS AND SOME NEEDED TO BE UPDATED.

 A barebones wrapper to enable control of a Roomba via MQTT with ESPHome.
 Tested with ESPHome 1.14.x, and a Roomba 650 w/a Wemos D1 Mini installed.